 - discussions about relevant experiences

-- a presentation or small teaching exercise to a whole class
+- a presentation or small teaching exercise

 - written task